 When you give someone the gift of sight, you're not just helping one person to see again; you're supporting an entire community.
 When one person regains sight, the rest of that person's family can concentrate on work, school, improving their home lives, and helping others in need.

-To date, donors like you have helped provide:
+Last year, donors like you have helped provide:

-pairs of life-changing glasses
+pairs of life-changing glasses for children